-And now I'm working on what's next, more than a year later, starting from scratch with an empty bank account, but full of energy and ideas and moving ideas to plans, thinking about my future, my values, my people, what I care about and don't, and the situations and steady state I'd prefer in my life.
+And now I'm working on what's next, more than a year later, starting from scratch, but full of energy and ideas and moving ideas to plans, thinking about my future, my values, my people, what I care about and don't, and the situations and steady state I'd prefer in my life.

 Wouldn't it be nice for someone to recognize your value and just reach out and find a place for you that works for everyone?
 From what I've heard from colleagues who've been through this, it just doesn't work that way.
 You sometimes get lucky, but typically serial entrepreneurs are that way partly out of necessity, especially when you've had a failure.
 Nobody wants you.